Structure Content Projects, Groups, and Permissions

 Susan needs to view workbooks online (with no other interaction).
 She also belongs to the Content Viewers group, and her site role is Viewer.

 Every site in Tableau Server has a Default project.
 The default project is designed to be a template for new projects in the site, and is useful for creating a default set of permissions.
-In this case, as you'll see, creating the default permissions will actually consist of removing some permissions.

 Under Project, Workbooks, and Data Sources, select None.